MicrosoftDocs/entra-docs/docs/identity/users/groups-settings-cmdlets.md

 ---
 title: Configure group settings using PowerShell
-description: How manage the settings for groups using Microsoft Entra cmdlets
+description: How to manage the settings for groups using Microsoft Entra cmdlets

 author: barclayn
 manager: amycolannino